Criticism of Turkey's prosecution of plotters amounts to backing coup

 While most of Turkey's allies have stood beside its elected government, it has witnessed "unacceptable" criticism about legal measures against and the prosecution of alleged instigators of the military coup on July 15, Cavusoglu said in a an emailed statement.

-"We strongly condemn and reject statements that imply that the principles of the rule of law could be violated and political opponents could be arbitarily treated," he said.
+"We strongly condemn and reject statements that imply that the principles of the rule of law could be violated and political opponents could be arbitrarily treated," he said.

 (Reporting by Ayla Jean Yackley; Editing by David Dolan)